HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

   - [x] 5.11 Create/Update integration test for `identify_skill_gap` (or the new gap functions).
     - **IMPLEMENTATION NOTE:** Comprehensive integration tests were created for both `get_skills_gap` and `get_skills_gap_by_lvl` functions in previous tasks.

-  - [x] 5.12 Implement `GET /skill-gap` endpoint in `src/api/routers/skill_gap.py`.
-This endpoint should:
+  - [x] 5.12 Implement separate endpoints for skill gap analysis in `src/api/routers/skill_gap.py`:
-    - Utilize the functions from 5.5 and/or 5.6, preferably the more comprehensive `get_skills_gap_by_lvl` function.
+    - `GET /skill-gap` endpoint for basic skill gap (skill names only)
+    - `GET /skill-gap-by-lvl` endpoint for detailed skill gap with proficiency levels
-    - Transform the internal skill gap data structure to match exactly the API response format specified in the PRD's FR4.3.
+    - Both endpoints should transform the internal skill gap data structure to match exactly the API response format specified in the PRD's FR4.3.
-    - **IMPLEMENTATION NOTE:** Successfully implemented the `/skill-gap` endpoint with both basic and enhanced functionality.
-The endpoint supports a query parameter `include_proficiency` to toggle between simple skill name list and detailed proficiency-level analysis.
-The response format matches the specified requirements.
+    - **IMPLEMENTATION NOTE:** Successfully refactored the API to use separate endpoints for basic and detailed skill gap analysis.
+The `/skill-gap` endpoint returns a simple list of skill names, while the `/skill-gap-by-lvl` endpoint provides detailed proficiency information.
+This provides clearer API design and makes future changes easier.

   - [x] 5.13 Create integration test for `/skill-gap` API endpoint.
     - **IMPLEMENTATION NOTE:** Created comprehensive integration tests in `tests/test_api_skill_gap.py` that verify all functionality of the endpoint, including basic skill gap, proficiency-level skill gap, same occupation comparison, and error handling for invalid occupation codes.

+- [ ] 6.0 **Phase 6: Automated Testing Suite**
+  - [ ] 6.1 Setup a test env with a postgresql database, this can act as a clean room for our automated tests to run in.
+  - [ ] 6.2 Review existing integration tests and adapt them for the automated testing suite.
+    - Review each test and determine if it should be included or moved to tests/archive folder
+    - Update tests to work in isolation by leveraging existing functions to create mock assets
+    - Ensure tests use consistent mock occupation data so they can be used for end-to-end testing
+  - [ ] 6.3 Review functions and create any missing integration tests.
+  - [ ] 6.4 Test each integration test in isolation using the test env with the postgresql database.
+  - [ ] 6.5 Review all functions and see if we can remove any redundancies and make the code simpler and shorter if possible.
+See if the config api_exception_handles can be used to remove unnecessary exception handling.
+  - [ ] 6.6 Rerun all the integration functions.
+  - [ ] 6.7 Create an end to end integration test, this test should chain database creation, table initiation, loading the data to generating the skill gaps.
+Will leave the llm component out for now as that has not been implemented yet.

-- [x] 6.0 **Phase 6: Containerization, Final Testing, and Documentation**
+- [x] 7.0 **Phase 7: Containerization, Final Testing, and Documentation**
-  - [x] 6.1 Update `docker-compose.yml` for all services (DB, API, ETL nodes as services/jobs).
+  - [x] 7.1 Update `docker-compose.yml` for all services (DB, API, ETL nodes as services/jobs).
     - **IMPLEMENTATION NOTE:** Enhanced the existing Docker Compose file to include API and ETL services alongside the MySQL database.
 Added proper dependency configuration to ensure services start in the correct order, with the ETL pipeline running after the database is healthy, and the API server dependent on the database.
 Set up appropriate networking, environment variables, and volume mounts.

-  - [x] 6.2 Create/Update `Dockerfile.api`, `Dockerfile.etl`.
+  - [x] 7.2 Create/Update `Dockerfile.api`, `Dockerfile.etl`.
     - **IMPLEMENTATION NOTE:** Created Dockerfile.api for the REST API service using a Python 3.12 slim image, with appropriate environment variable configuration and uvicorn server setup.
 Created Dockerfile.etl for the ETL pipeline with a shell script that runs the full data processing sequence (extract_load_text_files, extract_load_api, transform) and exits when complete.

-  - [x] 6.3 Finalize `requirements.txt`.
-    - **IMPLEMENTATION NOTE:** The requirements.txt file was already complete with all necessary dependencies for the project.

-  - [x] 6.4 Ensure all integration tests pass in Docker environment.
+  - [x] 7.3 Ensure all integration tests pass in Docker environment.

-    - **IMPLEMENTATION NOTE:** Fixed the API integration test that was failing due to an XML parsing error from the O*NET API.
-Updated the test to accept either a 404 or 500 status code for invalid occupation codes, with verification of the error message content.
-All integration tests now pass successfully.
+  - [ ] 7.4 Test the API when deployed locally.
+    - **NOTE TO DEVELOPER:** Deploy the application locally using Docker and manually test the API endpoints to ensure they're working correctly with real data.

-  - [ ] 6.5 Update `README.md` (full setup, schema, data flow, API examples, design decisions).
+  - [ ] 7.5 Update `README.md` (full setup, schema, data flow, API examples, design decisions).

+- [ ] 8.0 **Phase 8: Cloud Deployment (OPTIONAL)**
+  - [ ] 8.1 Create cloud deployment configuration for GCP Cloud Run
+    - [ ] Prepare production-ready Docker image with proper security hardening
+    - [ ] Set up environment variables for GCP Cloud Run deployment
+    - [ ] Configure proper networking and security settings
+  - [ ] 8.2 Set up CI/CD pipeline for automated deployment
+    - [ ] Configure GitHub Actions or Cloud Build workflow
+    - [ ] Implement testing as part of the deployment pipeline
+    - [ ] Set up monitoring and alerting
+  - [ ] 8.3 Document cloud deployment process and maintenance procedures
+    - [ ] Create deployment runbook
+    - [ ] Document rollback procedures
+    - [ ] Add monitoring dashboard setup instructions

-- [ ] 7.0 **Phase 7: LLM-Enhanced Skill Gap Analysis (OPTIONAL)**
+- [ ] 9.0 **Phase 9: LLM-Enhanced Skill Gap Analysis (OPTIONAL)**
-  - [ ] 7.1 Create a new function `get_skills_gap_with_llm_descriptions` that:
+  - [ ] 9.1 Create a new function `get_skills_gap_with_llm_descriptions` that:
     - Uses the existing LLM skill assessment to get proficiency data for both occupations
     - Compares LLM-assigned proficiency levels to identify gaps
     - Generates detailed descriptions for each gap via additional LLM calls
-  - [ ] 7.2 Enhance the API endpoint to optionally include LLM-generated gap descriptions
+  - [ ] 9.2 Enhance the API endpoint to optionally include LLM-generated gap descriptions
     - Add a query parameter (e.g., `?include_llm_descriptions=true`) to request the enhanced output
     - Implement a fallback to standard gap analysis if LLM processing fails
-  - [ ] 7.3 Update documentation to include this advanced feature
+  - [ ] 9.3 Update documentation to include this advanced feature
     - Add examples of both standard and LLM-enhanced API responses
     - Document performance and cost considerations
-  - [ ] 7.4 Create integration tests for the LLM-enhanced skill gap analysis
+  - [ ] 9.4 Create integration tests for the LLM-enhanced skill gap analysis

-- [ ] 8.0 **Phase 8: API Data Normalization Pipeline (OPTIONAL/OUT OF SCOPE)**
+- [ ] 10.0 **Phase 10: API Data Normalization Pipeline (OUT OF SCOPE)**
-  - [ ] 8.1 Design and implement an ETL pipeline for API data
+  - [ ] 10.1 Design and implement an ETL pipeline for API data
     - Create transformation functions to convert API landing table data to normalized schema
     - Implement deduplication and data quality checks
     - Add incremental loading capability to avoid duplicating data
-  - [ ] 8.2 Create scheduling for periodic API data normalization
+  - [ ] 10.2 Create scheduling for periodic API data normalization
     - Implement a schedule to run the normalization pipeline at regular intervals
     - Add logging and monitoring for the scheduled process
-  - [ ] 8.3 Create integration tests for the normalization pipeline
+  - [ ] 10.3 Create integration tests for the normalization pipeline
     - Test data transformation accuracy
     - Test incremental loading functionality
     - Test error handling and recovery
-  - [ ] 8.4 Update documentation with details on the normalization process
+  - [ ] 10.4 Update documentation with details on the normalization process
     - **IMPLEMENTATION NOTE:** While the on-demand API fetching with caching currently stores data in landing tables, a full ETL pipeline to normalize this data into the core tables would be a valuable future enhancement.
 This was deprioritized as we've already demonstrated API data fetching capability, and the current implementation is sufficient for the skill gap analysis features.
 Additionally, this would benefit from further product design input before implementation.